paul80nd/relay-computer-blog/README.md

 ## Build

-Run `hugo` to build the project.
+Run `HUGO_ENV=production hugo` to production build the project (or `hugo` for development build).
 All the website artifacts will then be stored in the `public/` directory (which are then uploaded verbatim to my host).